anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ### Pledge - Registrar Discovery {#discovery}

-Discovery as specified in BRSKI {{RFC8995, Section 4}} does not support discovery of registrars with specific enhanced feature sets, such as BRSKI-AE with a certain certificate enrollment protocol needed by certain pledges.
+When discovering registrars as specified in BRSKI {{RFC8995, Section 4}}, a pledge cannot determine whether a registrar supports the specific variation of BRSKI it needs, such as, BRSKI-AE with CMP as described in this document.

-The BRSKI discovery mechanism can be extended to enable a pledge to specify which sort of registrars it needs to discover or to provide explicit information on the capabilities of discovered registrars.
+The BRSKI discovery mechanism can be extended to enable a pledge to specify which feature set it expects from a registrar and/or to obtain information on the capabilities of each registrar discovered.
 Defining such an extension is out of scope of this document.
 Future work such as {{I-D.eckert-anima-brski-discovery}} may provide this.

 In the absence of such a generally applicable solution, BRSKI-AE deployments may use their particular way of doing discovery.
 {{brski-cmp-instance}} defines a minimalist approach that can be used for CMP.

+Alternatively, in controlled environments where the specific BRSKI features required by pledges and the features supported by the registrar(s) are known and considered during engineering, a very simple optimistic minimalist approach may be followed: namely, to assume that all registrars involved support BRSKI-AE with the enrollment protocol(s) required by the pledges.

 ### Pledge - Registrar - MASA Voucher Exchange